 I was born and raised in former Czechoslovakia.
 As a little girl, my sister and I would help my mom cook and bake.
 Especially during Christmas time we would roll the dough in proper shapes and try our best to be more help than trouble.
 My favorite Christmas gift would be Czech cookbooks.
 I would spend hours looking through recipes and trying to recreate them.
 My family was happy to be my taste tasters.
 I have always loved cooking.

-When I moved to the USA, I realized I can’t just go to a regular grocery store and buy for example famous Czech dumplings and other essentials in Czech cuisine.
-That is when I started to recreate Czech recipes using US ingredients and the imperial measurement system.
+When I moved to the u.S.A., I realized I can’t just go to a regular grocery store and buy famous Czech dumplings or other Czech cuisine essentials.
+That is when I started to recreate Czech recipes using more commonly found ingredients and the imperial measurement system.
 I love what I do and how much it helps others.

 Tell us more about your knowledge and experience when it comes to Czech cuisine